Dpolar96/Data-Science-R/README.md

   <a href="https://github.com/Dpolar96/R-Analysis-of-a-AirFrance-Case">
   </a>

-<h3 align="center">Airbnb analysis using NLP and visualization using Tableau</h3>
+<h3 align="center">Marketing Strategy for Air France </h3>

   <p align="center">
-    Analysis of an Airbnb database from Mongo using R for NLP and Tableau to project these insights
+    Analysis of a Air France data using R to determine which could be the best marketing strategy
     <br />
     <a href="https://github.com/Dpolar96/R-Analysis-of-a-AirFrance-Case"><strong>Explore the docs »</strong></a>
     <br />